control-protection-grids-tudelft/DP/DP-GitHUB/README.md

 Dynamic Phasor-Based Harmonic Modelling for Modular Multilevel Converters
 1. Installation
-    - Matlab/Simulink 2024a version is needed to run the simulation.
+MATLAB/Simulink 2024a is required to run the simulations.

 2. Usage
+To run the single MMC simulation :

-    - Run the [dqnMMCsingle.m] file in Matlab to upload Spq.mat and other needed parameters.
+Execute dqnMMCsingle.m in MATLAB.
+This will load Spq.mat and other necessary parameters.

+Open and run Dqn_C_PQ_HVsMc.slx in Simulink.

+To run the point-to-point HVDC MMC simulation:

+Execute P2PHVDCMMC.m in MATLAB.
+This will load SFu.mat and other necessary parameters.

+Open and run P2PHVDCMMC.slx in Simulink.

 3. Features
-    - The simulation showcases the MMC model in both EMT and DQsym approaches; both models are controlled from each control block, with a sequencer to time the control events.
-Power will be shared between the station and the grid.
-The scopes and measurements blocks are available to trace the simulation and the outputs.
+The simulation models a Modular Multilevel Converter (MMC) using both Electromagnetic Transient (EMT) and DQ-symmetric approaches.

+Control blocks govern both models, with a sequencer managing the timing of control events.

+The simulation demonstrates power sharing between the MMC station and the grid.

+Scopes and measurement blocks are provided for detailed tracing of outputs and internal states.

 4. Contributing
-    - This model will be expanded to a complete point-to-point model with two MMCS and later into an MTDC network.
+This project is under active development.
+Future updates will include a complete expansion into a full Multi-Terminal DC (MTDC) network.